yoDANIMALgurt/phish-stats/README.md

 # phish-stats

-Python package for creating phish stats using data from the phish.net API.
+Python package for generating statistics about the band Phish from Vermont.

 ## Getting Started